|Commission & Fees|

 Hello traders.
-Today I am going to do a review of one of my current brokers – Trade Zero.
+Today I am going to do a review of one of my current and most recommended brokers – Trade Zero.

 I have had a lot of people ask me about this broker, so I’m going to break down the good and the bad to help you make an informed decision based on my experience with them, and give some ideas on how to navigate around some of the potential drawn-downs.

 Trade Zero is an online brokerage firm located in the Bahamas.
 They offer free limit order trades, no PDT (Pattern Day Trader Rule), and up to 6:1 leverage depending on your account size.